unicode-org/message-format-wg/spec/compromise-syntax.md

 A message formatting function will typically accept a Map of argument keys to values where the keys match argument name identifiers in the patterns of the message.

+An argument name identifier may contain one or more dot (`.`) characters.
+The meaning of dotted names is implementation-defined.
+For example, some implementations may support some kind of multi-segment lookup in structured value objects.

 TODO: For the definition of identifiers we should consult with the Unicode Source Code Working Group.

 If the placeholder specifies only an argument name,